 Sadly, despite backup cameras in newer vehicles, small children are still injured and killed by parents or friends who simply do not check what is behind their vehicle before putting the vehicle in reverse.
 Always make sure you know where children are before getting into your car.
 Go slowly so that you can avoid the unthinkable.

-Special Defenses Apply to Children
+Different Laws Apply to Children Injury Cases

 Even though children will be children, the law does not always allow them to recover in every situation.
 All states have specific laws which address legal defenses to injuries involving children.
 In SC and NC, the law is commonly called the “rule of sevens.”
 Children below the age of 7 years old are deemed to be legally incapable of negligence.
 From 7 to 14 years of age, there is a presumption of innocence, but that legal presumption can be rebutted.
 After the age of 14, children are essentially held to the standard of an adult “reasonable person in the same or similar situation” standard.